By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 8.3.
 Japan 3PL Freight Forwarding Market Segmentation, 2018-2024P

 8.3.1.
-By Mode of Freight Transport (Road, Sea, Air and Rail), 2018-2024P
+Segmentation by Mode of Freight Transport-Road, Sea, Air and Rail, 2018-2024P (Share by revenue, FTK and shipment volume)

 8.3.1.1.
-Price per FTK for Road/Air/Sea and Rail in Japan
+Price per FTK for Road, Air, Sea and Rail in Japan

 8.3.1.2.
-Road Freight (Domestic and International Volume, FTK and Revenue; Number of Registered Vehicles)
+Road Freight-Domestic and International Volume, FTK and Revenue; Number of Registered Vehicles

 8.3.1.3.
 Road Freight Domestic and International Corridors

 8.3.1.5.
-Air Freight (Domestic and International Volume, FTK and Revenue)
+Air Freight-Domestic and International Volume, FTK and Revenue

 8.3.1.7.
-Export-Import Scenario (Value by Mode of Transport, Commodity and Country; Volume by Principal Commodities)
+Export-Import Scenario-Value by Mode of Transport, Commodity and Country; Volume by Principal Commodities

 8.3.2.
-By Intercity Road Freight Corridors, 2018-2024P
+Segmentation by Intercity Road Freight Corridors, 2018-2024P

 8.3.4.
-By End User (Industrial, FMCG, F&B, Retail and Others), 2018-2024P
+Segmentation by End User-Industrial, FMCG, F&B, Retail and Others, 2018-2024P (Vertical-specific freight characteristics and service requirements)

 8.5.
-Competitive Landscape in Japan Freight Forwarding Market, 2021
+Competitive Landscape in Japan Freight Forwarding Market, 2024

 8.5.1.
-Heat Map of Major Players in Japan Freight Forwarding on the Basis of Service offering
+Heat Map of Major Players in Japan Freight Forwarding on the Basis of Service Offering

 8.6.
-Japan 3PL Freight Forwarding Future Market Size by Revenues, 2025-2029
+Japan Freight Forwarding Future Market Size by Revenues, 2025-2029

 8.7.
-Japan Freight Forwarding Market Segmentation, 2025-2029
+Japan Freight Forwarding Market Future Segmentation, 2025-2029

 8.7.1.
-Future Market Segmentation by Mode of Freight Transport (Road, Sea, Air and Rail), 2025-2029
+Future Segmentation by Mode of Freight Transport-Road, Sea, Air and Rail, 2025-2029 (Projected volume and revenue shares)

 8.7.2.
-Future Market Segmentation by International Road Freight Corridors (China, Thailand and India), 2025-2029
+Future Segmentation by International Road / Intermodal Freight Corridors, 2025-2029 (Growth in intermodal, cross-border and regional lanes)

 8.7.3.
-Future Market Segmentation by End User (Industrial, FMCG, F&B, Retail and Others), 2025-2029
+Future Segmentation by End User-Industrial, FMCG, F&B, Retail and Others, 2025-2029 (Growth pockets and emerging sectors)

 9.1.
 Market Overview and Genesis